 When you mix green beans and cucumber, you get a variety of flavors.
 While this isn’t one of the green bean recipes you’ll see everywhere, it is a great recipe.
 The miso dressing is simple to make and you can serve this one cold in the summer!

 Some people are so intimidated by hollandaise sauce they don’t even realize a packet of “hollandaise mix” is only around a dollar.
-Find it in the aisle with the spices.
+Find it in the spice aisle.
 Make your green beans like you normally would and top with hollandaise sauce for a super simple recipe that tastes like it took hours!

 Parmesan green beans are a hit with the kids.
 These come together just like garlic butter green beans.
 Add in the parmesan instead of the garlic or add garlic in too for another flavor!